Call signs in the United Kingdom

 Call signs in United Kingdom include a three letter country code, and a series of letters and numbers.

 Call signs are regulated internationally by the ITU as well as nationally in the UK by the Office of Communications (Ofcom).
 It regulates amateur radio in the country as an independent regulator and competition authority for the UK communications industries, with responsibilities across television, radio, telecommunications and wireless communications services.
 It assigns call signs, issues amateur radio licences, allots frequency spectrum, and monitors the radio waves.
 Ofcom is no longer responsible for setting and conducting amateur radio exams, which are now run by the Radio Society of Great Britain on their behalf.

 The Radio Society of Great Britain (RSGB) is the United Kingdom's recognised national society for amateur radio operators.
 The society's former patron was Prince Philip, Duke of Edinburgh, and it represents the interests of the UK's licensed radio amateurs.

 Call sign blocks for telecommunication

-The International Telecommunication Union has assigned Great Britain the following call sign blocks for all radio communication, broadcasting or transmission:
+The International Telecommunication Union has assigned the United Kingdom the following call sign blocks for all radio communication, broadcasting or transmission:

-While not directly related to call signs, the International Telecommunication Union (ITU) further has divided all countries assigned amateur radio prefixes into three regions; Great Britain is located in ITU Region 1.
+While not directly related to call signs, the International Telecommunication Union (ITU) further has divided all countries assigned amateur radio prefixes into three regions; the United Kingdom is located in ITU Region 1.